CAL 40-Foot Sailboats & Yachts

 CAL 44 Aft Cockpit for Good Reasons (1983)

+Experience Eschews a Midship Cockpit on a Yacht This Size.
 The designers of the new CAL 44, C. Raymond Hunt Associates of Boston, proposed an aft cockpit for several good reasons.
-Here are the top three.
+The accommodation is designed for spacious comfort for two couples.
+Two double staterooms, two heads, two stall showers, and a bright, airy, elevated salon.

 GG Archives REF: BPCJM-051-1983-C-AD